 Oddie’s Sunflower Field

-Oddie’s Sunflower Field, at 2890 Oddie Road, Salisbury, will have sunflowers all through the summer of 2023.
-There is another crop blooming right now!
-(This update is being written October 6, 2023.)
-There are multiple sunflower crops mid-June through September.
+Oddie’s Sunflower Field, at 2955 Oddie Road, Salisbury, NC, will have sunflowers all through the summer, and even into the fall.
+There are multiple sunflower crops from June through September.
 Follow Oddie’s Sunflower Field on Facebook for updates for announcements about when the flowers are blooming.

 It’s free to visit, although donations are appreciated.
+You can visit from sunrise to sunset every day, while they are in bloom.
 There is a donation box at the field.
 Please do donate as generously as you can.
+You can also donate via Cash App: $OddiesSunflowerfield.

 To find this sunflower field, in Salisbury, turn right on Oddie Road from Stokes Ferry Road.
 Immediately after turning right on Oddie Road, look to your right and you’ll see a gate.
 Turn in here.

-Then, just follow the signs, and the road will bring you to the sunflower field.
+Then, just follow the signs, and the road will bring you to the sunflower fields.

 You’re welcome to enjoy a picnic at the picnic table, or take pictures with the antique farm equipment.
 There are several tree swings, and even a porta-john.

 You CAN cut a few flowers to take home.
-In fact, there is a table with clippers and some vases.
-Cut some flowers, create a bouquet in your favorite vase, and bring it home!
+In fact, there is a table with some clippers.
+Bring a bucket or other container for the flowers.
+Cut some flowers, and bring it home!
 If you make your own bouquet, definitely leave a donation in the box.

 There is also some produce for sale, flowers in pots, gourd birdhouses and bluebird houses.
 All are extremely reasonable priced, and are on the honor system.